JaiCox/AEM3103-Final-Project/README.md

   Finally, from the third figure which shows the time derivatives of the average trajectory for height and range, we find that both create a sinusoidal type wave then as time contiues approach a single value.
   This further supports the claim of the plane acheiving trim as the rates of change slow to be almost constant meaning that it is in stable glide.
-In the end varying the inital velocity has a greater affect on the 2D motion of the plane then the flight path angle, and the plane acheives trim after 5 meters
+In the end varying the inital velocity has a greater affect on the 2D motion of the plane then the flight path angle, and the plane acheives trim after 5 meters.

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

   | Parameters	| Minimum	| Nominal	| Maximum	|
   | ----------- | ------------- | ------------- | ------------- |